balanced/balanced-docs/overview/includes/tokenization.rst

 this here as we're going to reference it in the :ref:`payouts` and the :ref:`processing` tutorials.

-Here's another `jsFiddle demo`_ that demonstrates bank account tokenization.
+Here's another `jsFiddle demo`_ that demonstrates bank account tokenization and we've also got a `jsFiddle for tokenizing cards`_.

 .. _tok.including: